weaveworks-guides/weave-net-legacy/mesos-marathon/centos/README.md

 [Weave Net](/net) takes care of connecting containers on an isolated overlay network and [Weave Run](/run) provides the DNS and IP address allocation.

-Mesos Marathon frameworks provides a management API (use by `deploy_on_marathon.sh` script) and UI.
+Mesos Marathon frameworks provides a management API (used by `deploy_on_marathon.sh` script) and UI.
 Mesos schedules tasks created through Marathon and runs those on the cluster, there is a `mesos-slave` service on each of the nodes except from `mesos-00`.
 Docked and the Weave containers run on all the nodes, it doesn't have to run on `mesos-00`, but it can be convenient for management purposes.
 The following diagram illustrates this.

 ![Architecture Overview](/guides/images/mesos-marathon/centos/diagram-1.png)